Synopsis from Goodreads: Mr. and Mrs. Fang called it art.

 Synopsis from Goodreads:

 Deep in the stacks of Oxford's Bodleian Library, young scholar Diana Bishop unwittingly calls up a bewitched alchemical manuscript in the course of her research.
 Descended from an old and distinguished line of witches, Diana wants nothing to do with sorcery; so after a furtive glance and a few notes, she banishes the book to the stacks.
 But her discovery sets a fantastical underworld stirring, and a horde of daemons, witches, and vampires soon descends upon the library.
 Diana has stumbled upon a coveted treasure lost for centuries-and she is the only creature who can break its spell.
+My review: A Discovery of Witches is part of a series called the All Souls Trilogy.
+Overall, I enjoyed this book.
+A lot, actually.
+I went into this book knowing there was a lot of hype surrounding it, but tried to ignore the hype so as not to get my hopes up.

 There are so many reasons I enjoyed this book, despite the small details that irritated me.
 Deborah Harkness is a very talented writer, and had several story lines going throughout the novel that kept me entertained and will entertain me throughout out the trilogy, without the story lines getting too messy.
 Deborah was able to mix the magic and history in this novel, in such a way that almost has you questioning whether the magic was a real part of history.
 The novel also has a great love story going on throughout the novel, between the two strong lead characters, Matthew and Diana.

 However, in this novel there were a couple things that bothered me.
 Slightly, but still tiresome.
 The characters are true to themselves throughout the novel, and they're also so well developed but due to the many layers Deborah has created for them you don't get to connect to the characters as well as you'd like.
 Another thing that bothered me is that at some point during the middle it hit a slow point, only for a period, until it quickly sped up again.
+Overall:

 On goodreads, I gave this four out of five stars.
 Deborah Harkness, as obvious in the books, went through so much research for the book.
 Her details and description of Oxford are beautiful, and makes one want to plan a trip and visit.
 A Discovery of Witches has garnered interest from movie execs and is a book I wouldn't mind seeing made into a movie.
 I would recommend this to a friend.
 This book has been compared with Twilight, but it's not Twilight.
 It's better.